-The developer multi-boot tool Ventoy released a new one called iVentoy.
+The developer multi-boot tool Ventoy released a new utility called iVentoy.
 Ventoy is an open source tool for creating bootable USB drives using one or more ISO images.

 Unlike tools like Rufus, which support creating a bootable USB drive using a single operating system, Ventoy supports multiple operating systems on a single USB drive.

-The new iVentoy software conveys the basic idea of running and installing multiple operating systems from one USB at the network level.
+The new iVentoy software takes the basic concept of running and installing multiple operating systems from a USB device to the network level.
 The developer describes iVentoy as an “improved version of the PXE server”.

 A PXE server is a server that allows users on a network to boot from a server before installing operating systems on clients.